Osteoclast: Osteoclast physiology

 In the 1980s and 90s the physiology of typical osteoclasts was studied in detail.
 With the isolation of the ruffled border, ion transport across it was studied directly in biochemical detail.
 Energy-dependent acid transport was verified and the postulated proton pump purified.
 With the successful culture of osteoclasts, it became apparent that they are organized to support the massive transport of protons for acidification of the resorption compartment and solubilization of the bone mineral.
 This includes ruffled border Cl^{−} permeability to control membrane potential and basolateral Cl^{−}/HCO_{3}^{−} exchange to maintain cytosolic pH in physiologically acceptable ranges.

 The effectiveness of its ion secretion depends upon the osteoclast forming an effective seal around the resorption compartment.
 The positioning of this "sealing zone" appears to be mediated by integrins expressed on the osteoclast surface.
 With the sealing zone in place, the multinucleated osteoclast reorganizes itself.
 Developing the highly invaginated ruffled membrane apposing the resorption compartment allows massive secretory activity.
 In addition, it permits the vesicular transcytosis of the mineral and degraded collagen from the ruffled border to the free membrane of the cell, and its release into the extracellular compartment.
 This activity completes the bone resorption, and both the mineral components and collagen fragments are released to the general circulation.

 Regulation

 Osteoclasts are regulated by several hormones, including parathyroid hormone (PTH) from the parathyroid gland, calcitonin from the thyroid gland, and growth factor interleukin 6 (IL-6).
 This last hormone, IL-6, is one of the factors in the disease osteoporosis.
 Osteoporosis occurs when there is an imbalance between the bone resorption activities of osteoclasts and the bone formation activities of osteoblasts.

 Osteoclast activity is also mediated by the interaction of two molecules produced by osteoblasts, namely osteoprotegerin and RANK ligand.
 These molecules also regulate differentiation of the osteoclast.

-Odontoclast

-An odontoclast is an osteoclast associated with absorption of the roots of deciduous teeth.